Vigan: Architecture

 A unique thing is the existence of another plaza, the Plaza Burgos, which is immediately beside the St. Paul's Cathedral.
 After the first tier emanating from Plaza Salcedo are the houses of prominent residents that now make up the preserved heritage houses of Vigan.
 This urban plan remained relatively intact despite wars and natural calamities that have been endured by Vigan since its foundation.

 The major changes to the original urban landscape were caused by fires.
 The Casa Real was replaced with a provincial capitol building during the American period when the original structure burned down.
 The archdiocese seminary was also destroyed by fire in 1968, and it lay in ruins until the late 1990s, when part of a shopping mall was built on the site.

-The residential areas were not spared.
-Some of the houses on Crisologo Street were casualties of fire during the Japanese period; several houses on Quezon Avenue were destroyed by fire as well in 1952; while in 1971, some houses near Plaza Burgos burned down as well.
+The residential areas were likewise not spared.
+Some of the houses on Crisologo Street were casualties of fire during the Japanese period; several houses on Quezon Avenue were destroyed by fire in 1952; while in 1971, some houses near Plaza Burgos burned down as well.
 The houses along Crisologo Street that were burned were later reconstructed faithfully following the architecture of the former structures.

 Presently, there are other major areas of activities other than the two plazas, though these are still where most recreation and shopping are done.
 One may also go to the southern part of the city to reach the commercial area and public market.
-The current Public Market is a new one, as the old one (formerly the Imelda Socio-Commercial Complex), on the same site, was (also) destroyed by fire.
-A new mall (opened in December 2017) has risen from the site of the city's first Public Market, found in the center of the business district, after being the site of some business establishments and a tricycle-for-hire terminal.
+The current public market is a new one, as the old one (formerly the Imelda Socio-Commercial Complex), on the same site, was (also) destroyed by fire.
+A new mall (opened in December 2017) was constructed on the site of the city's first Public Market, found in the center of the business district, after being the site of some business establishments and a tricycle-for-hire terminal.

 Tourism

 Popular sites include Calle Crisologo located in the Mestizo district- the old quarters of the city.
-Syquia Mansion Museum, Plaza Salcedo's Dancing Fountain, Padre Burgos House, and the National Museum of the Philippines.
+Syquia Mansion Museum, Plaza Salcedo's Dancing Fountain, Padre Burgos House, Baluarte Zoo, and the National Museum of the Philippines.
 Nearby is the Bantay Church Bell Tower.
-Of special note is the Hotel Luna, which houses an extensive collection of art, including La Mandolinera by Jose Luna.
-Centuries-old Sta.
-Maria Church, designated also as a UNESCO World Heritage Site.
+Of special note is the Hotel Luna, which houses an extensive collection of art, including La Mandolinera by Juan Luna.

+Longganiza festival

+Mayor Jose 'Bonito' Singson, Jr. led the 2024 Grand Parade of Vigan City Fiesta and Vigan Longganisa Festival.
+The 2024 Fiesta featured Banaoang Marathon, a 12-kilometer track from Banaoang Bridge from Santa, Ilocos Sur and Bantay, Ilocos Sur boundary to the Plaza Burgos, Vigan, LGBTQIA+ Day, Vigan Conservation Complex symposium, Community Alay Gupit, Got Talent and fashion show, Vigan Food Festival, Search for Miss Vigan, Dog and Cat Fun Day, Longganisa Street Dance Showdown, Pinaka-Livestock contest, Education Day, and Social Services Night.
+On January 22, 2024, Vigan launched '101 Ways to Cook Longganisa' cookbook for the January 18–27, 2024 Longganisa Festival.